 - Night Photography: When I’m shooting the aurora borealis or star scenes in very dark conditions, I’m going to keep my aperture wide open.
 I can set the f-stop and then leave it, adjusting only shutter speed on the fly.

 Of the four modes I note here, most of my shooting happens in either Shutter Priority or Aperture Priority.
-If you understand these two, and the impact they have on your photos, then you will have a strong grasp on the art of exposure.
-Experiment with the settings, practice, and play with them.
+If you understand these two, and the impact they have on your photos, then you will have a strong grasp on the art of

 Once you understand how the different priority modes offer you control over your images, you’ll avoid the traps I fell into during my early days as a photographer.
 When the light is right, and your subjects come together, and the landscape is bright and beautiful before you, you won’t have to guess.